jasonnguyen0310/IR-Search-Engine/README.md

 A method/function that counts the number of occurrences of each token in the token list.

-Method:         **void print(Frequencies<Token, Count>)** Finally, write a method that prints out the word frequency counts o
+Method:         **void print(Frequencies<Token, Count>)** A method that prints out the word frequency counts

+# Web Crawler/Scraper

+Starting at a seed page and crawling all links on that page and the page after that.
+This builds our corpus.